cscovino/ASL-CNN/README.md

 ```
  python image.py
 ```
-Then the app will ask you for an option there are four options to chose.
+Then the app will ask you for an option, there are four options to chose.

 ## Built with